onelettershor2/infiniteFlightJava/README.md

 **Of course these are not all of them, just some examples**

 ### Extra info
 So...
 Java does not, by default, send format in the Little Endian format, which is what the Connect API **_requires_** to send and get data.
 To get around this, you have to do some low level stuff.
 To save some time, and keep me half-sain, I used a file from [here](https://gist.github.com/MichaelBeeu/6545110).
 Credit to the creator for the useful converter.
 The JSON for Java library was also not created by me.
-(The only need for it is to get the IP from the JSON returned in the UDP broadcast)
+(The only need for it is to get the IP from the JSON returned in the UDP broadcast) <br>
+- If you would like to contribute to this project, feel free to!
+- I will try my best to continue and updatet this when I feel needed
+- If you have any issues please don't hesitate to ask me on the [Infinite Flight Community](https://community.infiniteflight.com/u/onelettershor2/) or open an issue here on GitHub.

 ### Getting a .jar file
 Need extra help getting the .jar?
 Check [this](https://stackoverflow.com/questions/41310629/how-to-download-jar-file-from-github-source-code) out!
 If you still need help message me on the [Infinite Flight Community](https://community.infiniteflight.com/u/onelettershor2/)